What's Included in the Price

 Melbourne-Specific Considerations

-When renovating these homes, the question is usually not whether to install cornice, but how to match what is already there.
-If you are extending a living room into a former veranda, or restoring cornice damaged by a roof leak, the new cornice needs to seamlessly continue the existing profile.
-Melbourne has several specialist plaster moulding firms that can custom-run profiles from a sample of your existing cornice.
-The cost per metre is higher than off-the-shelf, but the visual result is worth it in a home where the cornice is part of the architectural character.
+Victorian terraces (Carlton, Fitzroy, Collingwood, South Melbourne, Richmond).
+These homes from the 1860s to 1900s have the most elaborate plaster cornices in Australia.
+Multi-part assemblies with egg-and-dart motifs, acanthus leaves, and deep stepped mouldings were hand-run in situ using lime plaster.
+When renovating, the question is not whether to install cornice but how to match what is already there.
+If you are extending a living room into a former veranda, or restoring cornice damaged by a roof leak, the new cornice must seamlessly continue the existing profile.
+Melbourne firms like Vision Ornate Plaster and F Vitale & Sons specialise in heritage mould-making and can reproduce discontinued profiles from a sample section.
+The cost per metre is significantly higher than off-the-shelf, but the visual result is what makes these homes so desirable.

-Melbourne's heritage overlays may restrict cornice alterations in contributory buildings.
+Heritage overlays.
+Melbourne's heritage overlays (HO zones) may restrict cornice alterations in contributory buildings.
 Check with your local council's heritage advisor before removing or modifying original cornices in heritage-listed or overlay properties.
+Non-compliance can result in remediation orders.

 Hiring a Licensed Plasterer in VIC